| |

 The shawl is crocheted from the top down.

-crochet shawl close up
+Easy crochet triangle shawl

 Resources and tutorials you may find helpful in following this pattern: